How to Use Natural Colors and Flavors in Gummy Supplements

 • Chlorophyll: Derived from algae or plants, it is used for green coloring.

-When formulating, it's crucial to consider pH sensitivity and heat stability during the cooking process.
-Some colors may shift in hue depending on the acidity of your gummy base.
+During formulation, consider pH sensitivity and heat stability during cooking.
+Some colors shift hue depending on the acidity of your gummy base.

 Choosing Natural Flavors